191Anki/Fall-2014/Sprint-3.md

 # Sprint 3 (Week 5/6)
 ## Initial Tasks
-+ Fix search algorithm for filter
+- Fix search algorithm for filter
-+ Start eith unzipping of anki files
+- Start with unzipping of anki files
-+ Start implementing new sort interface
+- Start implementing new sort interface
 ## Completed Tasks
-+ Start eith unzipping of anki files
+- Start with unzipping of anki files
-+ Start implementing new sort interface
+- Start implementing new sort interface
 ## Not Completed
-+ Fix search algorithm for filter - started but did not complete due to problems that arose during Novemberfest demo
+- Fix search algorithm for filter - started but did not complete due to problems that arose during Novemberfest demo